prakhartiwari0/100-days-of-code/log.md

 **Thoughts:** Well, I need to sincerely devote the time that I give to learning this.
 And I also have to focus on my studies...Huh the life is soooo umm I don't know....
 Amazing?
 Lost?
 Confusing?
 What is this world?
 Who am I?
 Why am I?
 Aaah soo weird but unique.
 Listening to the music of *Kimi no Na wa*, it is pretty amazing.
 Btw I have successfully wasted three days into just being confused lost and kinda f\*cked up for nothing.
 HUH, I am just going through this teenage somehow, really difficult but I am enjoying too!
 New life experiences, feeling of starting out everything and imagining the future life ahead, so many thinigs to do!
 I Hope life will be a great journey...

+### Week 1: Friday, September 09, 2022

+**Progress**: Learnt about JS Strings, String Methods, Conditional Statements, Comparisons, Logical Operators, and how to regret for your wasted time.

+**Thoughts**: I have wasted a lot of time this week, and I have promised myself not to repeat this ever again!
+Well, I am participating in a hackathon, actually two 😅at the same time, but working for only one, HackOdissa 2.0.
+I am very new to all this and wasn't having any knowledge of what happens in hackathons.
+I created a team, and we are working on a project.
+At least I am starting my journey by experimenting and exploring things myself.
+The biggest problem I am currently facing is inability to manage time.
+I haven't been studying for more than a month!
+But how to manage time and be consistent is a really tough task for me.
+I am gonna make some changs in my environment, mindset, routine, basically my personal life to develop!

+And yeah you might have noticed, I will be updating this log on weekly basis, and also tweet on weekly basis, because doing it everyday is quite a hassle for me.